vcicero/vcicero.github.io/_pages/research.md

   gtag('config', 'G-ETZN97YVKW');
 </script>

-<span style="font-size:1.25em; font-weight:bold;">Peer-Reviewed Publications</span>

-Functional distribution of income as a determinant of importing behavior: An empirical analysis (with Gilberto Tadeu Lima), *Structural Change and Economic Dynamics* 65 (2023), 393–405.
-[Published Version](https://doi.org/10.1016/j.strueco.2023.03.008){: .btn--research} [WP Version](/files/pdf/research/wp_cicerolima.pdf){: .btn--research} [Online Appendix](/files/pdf/research/oappendix_cicerolima.pdf){: .btn--research}

-> We examine the dynamic impact of the functional distribution of income on the demand for imports in developed and developing countries.
-Drawing upon a motivating accounting structure suggesting a potentially causal effect of the functional distribution of income in an extended version of a standard import function, we find evidence that a fall in the wage share has a statistically significant positive (negative) impact on the volume of imports in developing (developed) countries and the entire sample of countries.
-Therefore, the neglect of such income distribution effects in import demand functions represents the omission of both an empirically relevant variable and a further theoretically significant structural channel through which the functional distribution of income affects output growth.
-A key implication is that the impact of the functional distribution of income on the demand for imports has to be considered in growth empirics based on either a binding balance-of-payments constraint in the Kaldor–Thirlwall tradition or a demand-led regime approach or a competitive real exchange rate.

 <span style="font-size:1.25em; font-weight:bold;">Working Papers</span>

 Trade Liberalization and Mortality Rates: Evidence of Pro-Cyclical Mortality from Brazil (with [Lucas Corrêa-Dias](https://lucasccdias.github.io/) and Sammy Zahran).
 Revised and Resubmitted to *Health Economics* [PDF](/files/pdf/research/manuscript_Trade_Mortality_CDZ_wp.pdf){: .btn--research}